 Halloween is one of the most popular holidays in the United States.
-In fact, the National Retail Federation is already predicting that spending for Halloween celebrations will nearly reach $9 billion for the second year in a row!
+In fact, the National Retail Federation is already predicting that spending for Halloween celebrations will reach over $8 billion for the third year in a row!
 That likely makes it the largest non-gift-giving holiday in terms of spending.

 As many Americans prepare to drop serious money on decorations, costumes, and of course, candy this Halloween, have you ever stopped and wondered why?
 Halloween is the time of year when we celebrate what scares us most.
 We put on our favorite scary movies, visit scary places, attend scary events, dress up to terrify our friends, and decorate our houses in ways that’d worry the neighbors any other time of the year.
 So, why do we have a holiday dedicated to being scared?
 Also, why do we go from house to house asking for candy from our neighbors?
 And, why pumpkins?